by Freddy Tran Nager, Founder of Atomic Tango & Professional Provocateur; photo by Ryoji Hayasaka on Unsplash…

-And in the creative fields I love — like marketing and media — it should be extinct.
+And in the creative fields I love, it should be extinct.

 Creativity is the name of the game in today’s America.
 Whether you’re talking alternative energy, filmmaking, web development, bioengineering, gourmet cooking, automotive design, football coaching, high fashion, or advertising, success goes to those who break the mold in the name of innovation.
 Want lockstep thinking?
-No problem: China Eastern Airlines is departing for Beijing at high noon.
-Au revoir, zaijian — and don’t forget your baggage!
+No problem: North Korean Air is departing at high noon.
+Bon voyage and don’t forget your baggage!

-For those of us working to remake and revive this economy, I offer this multi-part definition of “professional”… (Note: I’ve alternated the pronouns “he” and “she” here; no gender slights should be inferred.)
+For those of us working to remake and revive this economy, I would like to redefine “professional” as a list of actions.
+(Note: I’ve alternated the pronouns “he” and “she” here; no gender slights should be inferred.)

-4. Being appropriate: A true professional understands the environment, audience and occasion, then comports herself appropriately.
+4. Be appropriate: A true professional understands the environment, audience and occasion, then comports herself appropriately.
 Yes, this sometimes means wearing a suit, but at other times, it might mean wearing jeans and an ironic logo T-shirt.
 (Though at no time does it ever mean wearing Crocs.)
 She speaks at the level of her audience, never over their heads, but without pandering to their slang or mannerisms.
 Joking around is totally fine — even encouraged — as long as her tone is appropriate for the audience.
-(Some groups don’t mind a strategic f-bomb.)
+Indeed, some groups don’t mind a strategic f-bomb.

-Note that using business jargon does not make one a professional — it makes one clichéd and incomprehensible.
+Note that using business jargon does not make one a professional — it makes one sound clichéd, incomprehensible, and evasive.

-5. Questioning the answers: A true professional challenges conventional thinking and undermines the status quo, because that’s what makes progress possible.
-He understands the difference between traditions, rules, etiquette, habits, ethics and so-called “best practices,” and he strives to create even better practices.
+5. Question the answers: A true professional challenges conventional thinking and undermines the status quo, because that’s what makes progress possible.
+He understands the difference between traditions, rules, etiquette, habits, ethics, and so-called “best practices,” and he strives to create even better practices.
 Those who feel threatened by these questions and challenges will call them “unprofessional,” which is a sign that they’re starting to work.